 Most Smart TVs are Wi-Fi-equipped, and if using a cable isn’t convenient, then this method is the next best if you’re looking for a practical, wireless solution.
 There are two ways of using Wi-Fi to connect a laptop to a TV.
 We cover both below.

-Note that not all Wi-Fi TVs are designed to accept this method so perusing the device’s official documentation is a good first step.
+Note that not all Wi-Fi TVs are designed to accept this method, so browsing through the device’s official documentation is a good start.

 If the above doesn’t work, you may need to right-click on the desktop, click on ”Display Settings”, then select ”Duplicate this display” from the ”Multiple Displays” drop-down menu and hit apply.
 Once done, complete the steps above.